ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ### Default exchange

-The default exchange is a direct exchange with no name (Bunny refers to it using an empty string) pre-declared by the broker.
+The default exchange is a direct exchange with no name (Hot Bunnies refers to it using an empty string) pre-declared by the broker.
 It has one special property that makes it very useful for simple applications, namely that *every queue is automatically bound to it with a routing key which is the same as the queue name*.

 For example, when you declare a queue with the name of "search.indexing.online", RabbitMQ will bind it to the default exchange using "search.indexing.online"